Palisades Park High School: Athletics

 The Palisades Park High School Tigers participate in the North Jersey Interscholastic Conference, which is comprised of small-enrollment public and private schools in Bergen, Hudson, Morris and Passaic counties, and was created following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to realignment that took effect in the fall of 2010, Palisades Park was a member of the Bergen County Scholastic League (BCSL).
 With 332 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
-The school's co-op football team was classified by the NJSIAA as Group III North for football for 2018–2020.
+The school's co-op football team was classified by the NJSIAA as Group IV North for football for 2024–2026, which included schools with 893 to 1,315 students.

 The school participates as the host school / lead agency for a joint cooperative football team with Leonia High School, while Leonia is the host school for co-op girls soccer, boys / girls swimming and wrestling teams.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

 The baseball team won the Group I state championship in 1976, defeating Bound Brook High School by a score of 3-2 in the tournament final.